NikanEidi/VisionFlow/README.md

 │                                                                           │
 │  ✓  Works seamlessly with n8n's queue or webhook triggers for scaling.    │
 │                                                                           │
-│  ✓  Designed for single-user or multi-user extension (SaaS-ready).        │ │                                                                           │
+│  ✓  Designed for single-user.                                             │
+│                                                                           │
 │  ✓  Can integrate with Sheets, Gmail, or Notion for advanced tracking.    │ │                                                                           │